panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ---
 title: 'A Guide to Jotai: the Minimalist React State Management Library'
-description: "Jotai is a primitive and flexible state management for React."
+description: "Jotai is a simple but flexible state management library for React."
 published: "2021-03-30T12:00Z"
 modified: "2021-03-30T12:00Z"
 thumbnail: "./images/cover-2.png"